rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

 3. **search** -> searching for a specific value in the tree, using either of the above traversal technique.

 **NB:**
+- **Breath-first search is not similar to breath-first traversal, also, depth-first search is not similar to depth-first traversal.**
+ - The aim of ***search*** is to find a specific node/value within the graph, the return types can be any of the following rather than void:
+   1. the node/value itself.
+   2. index/position of the node/value being searched for.
+   3. boolean of either true if the node/value exist or false if the node/value don't exist.
+   4. collection of nodes/values that are being searched for.
-**Traversal** -> (in a non-linear data structure like a tree) is the process of visiting/accessing each node in a tree in specific order.
+ - **Traversal** is the process of visiting/accessing every node exactly once in a tree in specific order.
+ - The aim of **traverse** is to just visit all the vertices in the graph.
+In most cases, their is no return type in this case(void return).

 ##### applications of trees:
 1. representing hierarchical data eg file systems, organization charts,xml / html / flutter widgets.